Southwest credit cards are among the

 You can also earn Southwest points for registering your credit cards (even non-Southwest co-branded cards) with Dining Rewards and eating out at participating restaurants.
 Unfortunately, Dining Rewards points don’t count towards A-List or Companion Pass status, but these points can be used for flights where you are using A-List benefits or booking your companion’s ticket using the Companion Pass.

 Shopping on the Southwest Airlines shopping portal earns points that count towards the Companion Pass and can be used for free flights.
-Keep in mind that only “base” points count towards the pass and bonus points can be used for making flight reservations.
+Keep in mind that only “base” points count towards the pass and

 With all of the Southwest partners, you should be using your Southwest credit card to earn even more Southwest Rapid Reward points.
 Remember that Southwest flights and reservations with partner hotels and car rental agencies earn 2x points.